iamdb/hazel-rs/README.md

 A utility to watch and organize folders inspired by Hazel for MacOS.

-This is very much an alpha version.
+This pre-alpha application is in active development and is not functional yet, let alone useful for anyone.
+Some of the info in the README is aspirational and not completed.
 No guarantees.

 ## Getting started